-What you need: Pita, hummus, chopped zucchini, grated carrots, and fresh spinach leaves
+What You'll Need: Pita, hummus, chopped zucchini, grated carrots, and fresh spinach leaves

-How to make it: Split the pita.
+What to Do: Split the pita.
 Let your child spread the hummus and add the veggies, then you wrap the sandwich.

 Tip: Send to school in an insulated lunch box.
 If your child shuns meat, this option is fiber-rich and filling.